 The mineral is critical for a variety of body processes, including keeping the heart, muscles, and kidneys in good working order.
-Symptoms of a deficiency can include anxiety, difficulty sleeping, nausea and vomiting and restless legs syndrome.
+Symptoms of a deficiency can include anxiety, difficulty sleeping, nausea and vomiting and

 This type of deficiency is rare, though children may be at greater risk.
 A 2011 study in the journal Clinical Pediatrics found that children recently diagnosed with Crohn's disease had lower zinc levels than their healthy counterparts.

 Zinc deficiency can result in slowed growth, loss of appetite, and can also compromise the immune system.